 Otherwise no evidence for a causal relationship

-For the purposes of compiling simulation results, we use an arbitrary α=0.05 value.

-Note that the same correlation test approach can be applied to a two-sample setting.
+Note that the same correlation test approach can be applied to a two-sample MR (28) setting.
 Two-sample MR refers to the case where the SNP-exposure association and SNP-outcome association are calculated in different samples (e.g. from publicly available summary statistics).
 Here the Steiger test of two independent correlations can be applied where.

 Z=Zgx-Zgy1/(N1-3)+1/(N2-3)

 An advantage of using the Steiger test in the two sample context is that it can compare correlations in independent samples where sample sizes are different.
-Steiger test statistics were calculated using the r.test function in the R package R/
+Steiger test statistics were calculated using the r.test function in the R package R/psych (39).

 Causal direction sensitivity analysis